UrbsLab/STREAMLINE/docs/source/output.md

 * `Numerical_Encoding_Map` - documents the numerical encoding mapping for any binary text-valued features in the dataset
 * `NumUniqueDataset` - output from standard pandas `nunique()` function
 * `OriginalFeatureNames` - documents all original feature names from the 'target dataset' prior to any processing
-* `processed_categorical_features` -
+* `processed_categorical_features` - documents all processed feature names that were be treated as categorical
-* `processed_quantitative_features` -
+* `processed_quantitative_features` - documents all processed feature names that were be treated as quantitative
 * `ProcessedFeatureNames` - documents all feature names for the processed 'target dataset'

 ##### exploratory (pickle)
-A variety of other pickle files can be found in this folder, used internally for data processing in the replication phase
+A variety of other pickle files can be found in this folder, used internally for data processing in the replication phase.

-[Under Construction Below]

 ##### initial
-all pre-processed EDA output
+This subfolder includes a subset of the same files found in `exploratory`, however these files represent the 'initial' exploratory data analysis (EDA) prior to cleaning and feature engineering.

 ##### univariate analysis
+This subfolder

+When you first open this folder you will find `.csv` files containing all statistical significance results comparing modeling performance across two or more 'target datasets' run at once with STREAMLINE.
+[Under Construction Below]

 - all univariate analysis results and plots